Last Updated on

 The exchange rates are often determined by the amount you’re sending overseas and the type of currency you’re using.
 So the higher the amount you are sending the higher the exchange rate.

-When you use WorldFirst to transfer money or exchange currency in the UK you are not charged any fees.
+When you use WorldFirst to transfer money or exchange currency in the UK you are not charged any transaction fees.
 However, you will be charged $10 when transferring below $10,000 in the U.S. In Australia, you’ll be charged 15 Australian dollars when you transfer below 15000 Australian dollars.
 It takes one to two business days for most money transfers worldwide.

 The sending speeds are, therefore, ideal.
 WorldFirst also provides phone and online technical support to its customers.
 And it is aptly regulated in Canada, Australia, the U.S, and the U.K.